morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 - Temps: Device runs cool to the touch.
 Would not be considered hot or even warm.
 - Size: The device, given it's performance, is quite compact.
 - Packing: Minimal packing, good for the environment.
-- Asthetics: The new, applied-polished Netgear logo is visually pleasing.
+- Aesthetics: The new, applied-polished Netgear logo is visually pleasing.

 The Bad:
 - Not PnP yet: Though recent kernels support the chipset, the USB device ID is not baked in yet.
 [PATCH](https://lore.kernel.org/linux-mediatek/20230123090555.21415-1-git@qrsnap.io/T/#u)